juberiya1ajaz/bon_voyage/README.md

 - Working effectively under pressure

-## 🚀 What's next for The solo bagpackr
+## 🚀 What's next for The The SØLØ  BaGpackr
-- We aim to develop this platform and collaborate with travelling agencies to make it a genuine free product that benefits everyone and introduces new features and other enhancements.
+- We aim to develop this platform and collaborate with travel agencies to make it a genuine free product that benefits everyone and introduces new features and other enhancements.
 - Building a mobile app